rh-telco-tigers/NetSentinel/README.md

 Currently, we are using the `amq-streams-2.7.x` version.
 Older versions of Kafka exhibited different behavior, so it is important to use this version for consistency.

 > Note: Ensure all operators are active and running before proceeding.
 Navigate to Operators > Installed Operators in the OpenShift Console to verify their status.
+> Note: Verify that the Red Hat OpenShift AI Operator is properly configured and that all components are active and functioning correctly.
+You can check their status on the Operator page under "All Instances" in the OpenShift Console.

 ### 3. Deploy Instances of Operators